timchepeleff/timchepeleff/README.md

 I solve problems with technology.

-I'm currently working as a Staff Release Engineer over [@Wayfair](https://tech.wayfair.com/) and pushing simple, opinionated patterns.
-Previously, I was consulting with early stage startups [@BarbershopLabs](http://barbershoplabs.com/) and delivering POCs and MVPs to market.
-Fast.
+At the moment I'm working as a Staff Release Engineer over [@Wayfair](https://tech.wayfair.com/) where I'm promoting simple, opinionated deployment patterns which are used by > 1000 different services.
+Previously, I was consulting with early stage startups [@BarbershopLabs](http://barbershoplabs.com/) where I was agressively delivering POCs and MVPs to market.

 ## About me